 Question 10: Who exactly is the “taxman”?

-The current “taxman” is Steven T. Miller, the Acting Commissioner of Internal Revenue and Deputy Commissioner for Services and Enforcement.
-He replaced Douglas H. Shulman, who resigned late last year.
+The current “taxman” is John Koskinen, the IRS Commissioner.
 As for the man that inspired the Beatles song written by George Harrison, that would be then-Prime Minister Harold Wilson and his governments 95-percent tax bracket that affected the Beatles.